Emotional Wellness in Recovery Guide

-Feeling Bad Is GoodIn the same way that physical health plays a big part of recovery, emotional health is a key factor, so much so that it can be a focus unto itself in rehabilitation.
-Being emotionally healthy goes beyond simply being happy; indeed, emotional wellness is not an “emotion” at all but a practice of paying attention to thoughts, feelings, moods, and behaviors, whether they are positive or negative.
-Being unhappy in an appropriate situation (when receiving bad news, for example) is a good reaction; emotional health means accepting that the unhappiness is a normal, natural (and even healthy) reaction to bad news, and understanding that the unhappiness will, in time, pass.
+In the same way that physical health plays a big part in recovery, emotional health is also a key factor.
+Being emotionally healthy goes beyond simply being happy; instead, the concept of emotional wellness entails the practice of paying attention to thoughts, feelings, moods, and behaviors, whether they are positive or negative.
+Being unhappy in an appropriate situation (when receiving bad news, for example) can ultimately be an informative, adaptive reaction; emotional health means accepting that the unhappiness is a normal, natural (and even healthy) reaction to bad news, and understanding that the unhappiness will, in time, pass.

 Emotional avoidance entails denying the truth and reality of a situation.
 A person insisting, “I’m fine,” when it is clear they are upset or angry, and then refusing to talk through the problem, is sabotaging their emotional health in favor of putting up a strong front.

-Practicing and Improving Emotional WellnessPracticing emotional wellness doesn’t come easily for a lot of people; they may have mental health disorders that make it difficult to think positively or logically about their feelings, or they may have substance abuse problems that cloud their thinking.
-With the help of a counselor, and the support of family and friends, emotional wellness is a skill that can be developed and constantly practiced and improved (much like exercise).
-Development can entail coming up with a plan to establish some emotional wellness goals, like doing something to reduce stress (e.g., yoga, fishing, journaling, etc.), setting achievable and challenging goals, and maintaining a balance of work, social and family obligations, and personal time.
+Practicing emotional wellness doesn’t come easily for a lot of people; they may have mental health disorders that make it difficult to think positively or logically about their feelings, or they may have substance abuse problems that cloud their thinking.
+With the help of a counselor and the support of family and friends, emotional wellness is a skill that can be developed and constantly practiced and improved (much like exercise).
+Development can entail coming up with a plan to establish some emotional wellness goals, like doing something to reduce stress (e.g., yoga, fishing, journaling, etc.), setting challenging but achievable goals, and maintaining a balance of work, social and family obligations, and personal time.
 These might take a little work and time, which is where regular counseling and support come in.
-Sessions with a therapist will remind the client how to practice emotional awareness, what skills and tips to employ to keep a positive attitude (even when experiencing unhappiness or anger), and the language to use when asking for help.
-In addition, therapy will help clients to accept that mistakes are a useful part of the process, and they serve as great opportunities for learning and continued development.
+Ongoing sessions with a therapist help people to remain emotionally aware, reinforce the skills and tips to employ to keep a positive attitude (even when experiencing unhappiness or anger) and emphasize language to use when asking for help.
+In addition, therapy can help people accept that mistakes are a useful part of the process—serving as great opportunities for learning and continued development.